CDN configuration

 Configuration process

-Our CDN configuration is very simple, just two steps.
+Our CDN configuration is very simple.

-1. Fill in the domain name and origin address you need to accelerate.
+2. Fill in the domain name and origin address you need to accelerate.

 Note here: